symbol/symbol-docs/source/concepts/harvesting.rst

 The :ref:`importance score <importance-calculation>` determines the probability of an account to harvest the next block in case the account has harvesting turned on and all other accounts are harvesting too.

-Catapult's public network defines that an account needs to hold at least ``10,000`` :ref:`harvesting mosaics <harvesting-mosaic>` units to have importance greater than zero.
+Catapult's public network defines that an account needs to hold at least ``10,000`` :ref:`harvesting mosaics <harvesting-mosaic>` units to have importance score greater than zero.
 Eligible accounts can use their importance scores to create new blocks either by :ref:`running a node <local-harvesting>` or delegating it to a :ref:`remote node <delegated-harvesting>`.

 .. _harvesting-mosaic: